martinmajer/jsondottir/README.md

-# Jdottir JSON
+# Jsondottir

-Jdottir JSON is a lightweight and fast JSON parser for C (C99), with a nice C++ interface.
+Jsondottir is a lightweight and fast JSON parser for C (C99), with a nice C++ interface.
 It doesn't depend on any other libraries.
 It can be compiled as a shared library, or included directly to your project as source code.